Data Protection Impact Assessment

 Mrs J is a teacher-facing AI assistant.
 She:

-• sends those prompts to a UK-hosted large-language model (Llama 3.1 405B served by Civo / relax.ai in LON1, with Microsoft Azure OpenAI Service in UK South as fallback);
+- sends those prompts to a suite of UK-hosted large-language models served by Civo / relax.ai in LON1 (primary: Llama 4 Maverick 17B×128E for generation; DeepSeek-V4-Pro and Kimi 2.6 for agentic tool-calling; Mistral-7B-Embedding for semantic search; Voxtral for voice), with Microsoft Azure OpenAI Service in UK South as fallback;

 2. Necessity and proportionality

 The processing is proportionate to its purpose: the data collected is what is needed to deliver an AI assistant of reasonable quality to a teacher, no more.
-Data minimisation is enforced architecturally — no pupil accounts and no pupil-data ingest in the platform — and contractually, through the no-training commitment in the DPA.
+Data minimisation is enforced architecturally — the current platform has no pupil accounts and no pupil-data ingest — and contractually, through the no-training commitment in the DPA.

 3. Risks to data subjects and mitigations